Pseudo-Dev/asteroids/networking/README.md

 The *IPRANGE* is the range where Docker will assign IP addresses.
 DHCP is not used!!
 Docker will assign the addresses blindly, so pick a range that is not used by other devices on your network. xx.xx.xx.128/28 means that addresses 128 to 143 will be used starting from the lower bound.

 *network.sh* will create a permanent Docker network *ether* so you will only do this once.
 You can delete the network afterwards with ´docker network rm ether`.

+## Python configuration

+You will also need to make a similar configuration in *remote/config.py*.